PavelSav1n/PavelSav1n/README.md

-Hello, I’m a IT engineer with a backend programmer ambitions.
-I’ve been working with computers and automated systems for 20 years.
-My curiosity led me through many spheres of IT professions, from low-level  hardware repair to big IT projects management.
+Hello, I’m a IT engineer and a Java Developer.
+I’ve been working with computers and automated systems for many years.
+My curiosity led me through many spheres of IT professions, from low-level hardware maitenance to big IT projects management.

 ### EDUCATION
 <details>